Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

 - If your legs, ankles or feet are swollen after getting off the plane, it’s wise to take off your shoes and elevate your legs (above your heart) to lessen the swelling.

-- It also could be useful to soak your legs in lukewarm water, or gently message them, once you get to your destination.
+- It also could be useful to soak your legs in lukewarm water, or gently massage them once you get to your destination.

 - Try to minimize eating foods with excessive salt until you see the swelling of your ankles and/or legs go down.